Embedded Trefftz DG framework for the analysis of discretizations with local-global decompositions: Introduction

 \section{Introduction}

 Trefftz methods, named after Erich Trefftz \cite{trefftz1926}, are a class of numerical methods that use solutions of the governing linear partial differential equation (PDE) as basis functions for the discretization.
 While various approaches exist for implementing this ansatz, it is particularly well-suited for application within the framework of discontinuous Galerkin (DG) methods.
 In this context, the Trefftz space is utilized as the local test and trial spaces, see e.g. \cite{HMPS14,mope18,bgl2016,bcds20,SpaceTimeTDG,KSTW2014,PSSW_CMA_2020,HLSW_M2AN_2022,LLS_NM_2024,GMPS_AML_2023,gomo22}.
 Consequently, it offers a promising alternative to other approaches for reducing unknowns, especially in the context of DG methods.
 On polytopal meshes strong advantages over other DG approaches such as standard DG, Hybrid-DG and Hybrid High Order methods as well as the Virtual Element Method are observed, see \cite{LSZ_PAMM_2024}.
 Unfortunately, depending on the governing PDE, the resulting (local) Trefftz spaces are not always polynomial.
-Even for PDE operators that include only constant coefficients, Trefftz spaces may become non-polynomial, e.g. for Helmholtz or Maxwell's equations.
-In some of these cases, Trefftz basis functions can still be constructed from exponential functions, such as plane waves, see e.g. \cite{EKSW15,Huttunen,cessenat1996}, as well as the survey \cite{TrefftzSurvey} and the references therein.
-In most cases in the literature only homogeneous PDE problems w.r.t. the right-hand side are considered as only then solutions of the interior homogeneous PDE form a linear space.
+In most cases in the literature only PDE problems with constant coefficients and homogeneous right-hand sides are considered as only then a suitable Trefftz space can be constructed.

-Efforts have been made to extend the Trefftz paradigm to more general PDEs, including non-constant coefficients and non-zero right-hand sides.
+Efforts have been made to extend the Trefftz paradigm to more general PDEs, including non-constant coefficients and non-zero right-hand sides by relaxing the condition on the discrete spaces: the quasi-Trefftz method and the embedded Trefftz method.
+Both approaches allow to extend the class of PDE problems that can efficiently be treated by Trefftz DG methods significantly.

 The quasi-Trefftz method, see \cite{imbert2014generalized,IGMS_MC_2021,2408.00392,gomo24}, relies on a relaxation of the Trefftz condition, i.e. that basis functions are solutions of the governing PDE, by demanding a condition based on the Taylor expansion of the PDE coefficients and the right-hand side on selected points.
-The recently proposed Embedded Trefftz method \cite{LS_IJMNE_2023, lozinski19} introduces a more general relaxation of the Trefftz condition based on projections, resulting in \emph{weak Trefftz spaces}, and only requires easy-to-compute local problems to be solved, while completely avoiding the explicit construction of Trefftz functions.
-Both approaches allow to extend the class of PDE problems that can efficiently be treated by Trefftz DG methods significantly.